 Using a home GPU server in a k3s cluster

-For installing a node you need the token from cat /var/lib/rancher/k3s/server/node-token
+For installing an agent node in your k3s you need the token from the server in the file cat /var/lib/rancher/k3s/server/node-token

 of the host server and install it with